Ryokoxx/Ryokoxx/README.md

 ## Hi there 👋
 ### Matt / Ryokoxx

-Software developer working primarily for Landaco, an Australian manufacturer.
+Working primarily for Landaco, an Australian manufacturer.
 Most of the code is private, but several of the webapps I've built are live and publicly usable on landaco.com.au.

 **Interested in**